themelektaus/tausly/README.md

 #### GOSUB *MyLabel*
-Jump to the row with the specified Label called *MyLabel* and jump back to row where come from by calling `RETURN`.
+Jump to the row with the specified Label called *MyLabel* and jump back to row where coming from if `RETURN` was called.

 #### RETURN
 Jump back to the last row where `GOSUB` was called.